 When looking for the perfect high-CBD strain for you, there are a lot of considerations to make: what’s the flavor profile?
 What’s the terpene profile?
 How much THC does it have?
 And of course most importantly, how much CBD is actually in it?
 (Well let’s be honest – when it comes to using CBD for medical marijuana, the last one is all you really care about).

 Regardless, if you’re buying medical cannabis and are wanting to use the highest-CBD strain so you don’t get stoned off your rocker, you’re going to want to go for the most reputable product possible in order to ensure you get the most medicinal benefit.

-However, with all the different brands and varieties out there, it can be tricky to find the strain with the highest CBD content, especially because they don’t always clearly advertise the intensity of their strains.
+| “With so many different brands and varieties out there, though, it can be tricky to find a strain that truly has the highest CBD content.”

 The Importance of High CBD Strains